peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 The parameter  <i>otherValue</i>
  is null.

+<a id="CompareTo_int"></a>
+### CompareTo

+    public int CompareTo(
+        int intOther);

+Not documented yet.

+Not documented yet.

+<b>Parameters:</b>

+ * <i>intOther</i>: Not documented yet.

+<b>Return Value:</b>

+The return value is not documented yet.

 <a id="CompareTo_PeterO_Numbers_ERational"></a>
 ### CompareTo

     public sealed int CompareTo(
         PeterO.Numbers.ERational other);

-Compares an arbitrary-precision rational number with this instance.
+Compares the mathematical value of an arbitrary-precision rational number with that of this instance.
+This method currently uses the rules given in the CompareToValue method, so that it it is not consistent with the Equals method, but it may change in a future version to use the rules for the CompareToTotal method instead.

 <b>Parameters:</b>